ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 You, unfortunately, relive similar experiences when learning Rust without knowing the right tools from the standard library to handle errors elegantly.

 🧘 END OF NOTICE 🧘

-We highly recommend that you consider turning off `inlay hints` in your `rust-analyzer` settings to `offUnlessPressed`, as they can get very noisy very quickly.
-You can do this by searching for `inlay hints` and choosing the right option in `Settings > Editor > Inlay Hints > Enabled`.

 In general, we also recommend using the Rust documentation to get unstuck.
 In particular, look for the examples in the [Iterator](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html) page of the standard library for this exercise.